mesosphere-backup/gists/stateful_primitives/installing_storage_drivers.md

 As it is not desirable to deploy the driver onto all nodes in the cluster, it would be good to deploy the driver on demand.

 ##Use Cases:
-1. Fetcher Cache accessing ressources
+1. Fetcher Cache accessing resources from user-provided URIs
-2. Frameworks requiring access to HDFS/DFS
+2. Framework executors/tasks requiring access to HDFS/DFS
-3. Databases requiring drivers
+3. Framework executors/tasks requiring Databases access (requiring drivers)

 #Challenges:
-- [ ] Fetc
+- [ ] Fetcher must know where to find the drivers at slave startup
 - [ ] What is the semantic of reservations on top of clusterwide resources?.
 - [ ] When can we remove the driver later?
+- [ ] How/when do upgrade a storage driver?
 - [ ] Influence on scheduling decision?
 Treat drivers as kind of special resource?
 - [ ] Different versions/sharing between frameworks?
+- [ ] Different configurations for two instances of the same storage framework, same driver?